swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 There are a few tricks you haven't utilized yet.

-Change your "Build package" and "Run unit tests" streps to the following:
+Change your "Build package" and "Run unit tests" steps to the following:

 ```yaml
       - name: Build package